Home > Buyers Guides

 Fit and Sizing

 Getting a properly fitting hydration pack is critical for your comfort and its stability.
 Too tight, and it can potentially restrict your breathing and cause discomfort over time.
 Too loose, and the pack can bounce around and be distracting.
-Most packs are adjustable within a given range to account for varying body sizes, shapes, and changing water/gear loads.
+Most packs are adjustable within a specified range to accommodate varying body sizes, shapes, and changing water/gear loads.
 Some packs come in multiple sizes, while others are one-size-fits-most.

-Most brands have a sizing guide, and you should be able to find the right size pack by taking some measurements and referencing the size chart.
+Most brands provide a sizing guide, allowing you to determine the correct size pack by taking measurements and referencing the size chart.
 For example, USWE lists a chest size fit range for each of its packs and includes a size guide that shows you how to measure your chest to determine your size.
 By measuring 360 degrees around your chest immediately below your breast, you should be able to determine your “chest circumference measurement.”

 the adjustable side strap on the Deuter Rogla 5